jdmauthe/leet.md/src/hostnames/HOSTNAMES.md

 |[Leetcode](leetcode/LEETCODE.md)| A platform to help you enhance your skills, expand your knowledge and prepare for technical interviews.

 ## Configuration
-Hostnames can be enabled by adding them to the `hostnames` object in `config.json`.
+Hostnames can be enabled by adding them to the `hostnames` array in `config.json`.
 The following `config.json` would enable the [Leetcode](leetcode/LEETCODE.md) hostname:

 ```json